Pepiloto/WorkshopDiscordBotNodeEpitech/Part0_installandsetup.md

 On Discord Developpers Portal click on New Application.
 ![Image](invite.png)
+Before doing anything, click `Add a bot` in the `Bot` category from the left-side panel.
 In OAuth2 tick `bot` and `Administrator` then copy and paste the link in your browser to invite your bot on your server.
 *Of course, if you want to release your bot to the public, you would just select the permissions you need.
 But for development purposes, it's easier to have full power.*